 IVAN: So, digitized right?

 MATTHEW: Digitized, yes.

 MATTHEW: Yes.
-Rather than people literally turning in sheets of paper, hand filled out, I made web forms and I made fillable PDF’s and things like that.
+Rather than people literally turning in sheets of paper, hand-filled out, I made web forms and I made fillable PDFs and things like that.
 So, suddenly we didn’t have to keep file cases.
 But what I ended up doing was really working myself out of that job.
-I got on another interview committee for somebody that was what they call “the database manager” at that time, managing a sequel server, and after our first meeting is said to my boss, “you know what?
+I got on another interview committee for somebody that was what they call the "database manager” at that time, managing a SQL server, and after our first meeting is said to my boss, “You know what?
 I think I can do this job and my job.”
-She said, “what?
+She said, “What?
 How would we do that?”
 Well she ended up figuring it out, so I started doing this other job and my job.
 They taught me how to do VB6 programming.

 IVAN: To VB.net and Csharp.net?
 I have some history of that too.
 I feel your pain.